 Nobody really asks me questions, frequently or otherwise, so until that starts happening, this is just a Q & A with myself.
-It's a list of things that relate to me and the work that I do that I hope you'll find interesting.
+It's a list of things that relate to me and my work that I hope you'll find interesting.
 If you actually do have some questions for me, hit me up on the contact page.

-And let's be honest, most “Frequently Asked Questions” pages are exactly this.
+And let's be honest, most "Frequently Asked Questions" pages are exactly this.
 They're not literally questions that have been frequently asked.
-Take it from someone who's been on the internet since the very early 1990s: “FAQ” is merely shorthand.
+Truly, the format should be called:

 Questions of Questionable Frequency